Business for Scotland Limited operates and manages the Believe in Scotland campaign.

 How do we collect information from you?

-We obtain information about you when you use our website, for example, when you contact us about reports and events, to make a donation, to access training or if you register to receive updates from us.
+We obtain information about you when you use our website, for example, when you contact us about reports and events, to make a donation, or if you register to receive updates from us.

 What type of information is collected from you?